 Step 2.
 The Comment Mode

 Step 3.
-Take Notes on PDF
+Take Notes on the PDF

 Lastly, click the "Sticky note" button to take a note on the PDF.
 After that, click anywhere in the document to place the note.
 Also, you can put the reviews in the pop-up menu.